E. J. Eames: Later life

 Mr. Eames drowned in the Hudson River in September 1851.
-Mrs. Eames died at of consumption in Channahon, Illinois, November 1856.
+Mrs. Eames died of consumption in Channahon, Illinois, November 1856.
 Her papers passed into the possession of her children.

 Critical reception

 Rufus Wilmot Griswold, in his Female Poets of America, said of Eames:— "She writes with feeling, but she regards poetry as an art, and to the cultivation of it she brings her best powers.
 While thoughtful and earnest, therefore, her pieces are for the most part distinguished for a tasteful elegance."
 He selected for publication "The Crowning of Petrarch", "The Death of Pan", "Cleopatra", the "Sonnets" to Milton, Dryden, Addison, and Tasso, and a few other of her productions.